Smoked Salmon Blintzes with Sour Cream and Chives

 Makes 24 blintzes.

-Recipe courtesy of Kathleen Taggart.
+Recipe and photograph courtesy of Kathleen Taggart.